Managed Kubernetes FAQs

 Our managed solution offers automatic updates and security fixes, versioning and upgrade provisioning, highly available and geo-redundant control plane, full cluster admin-level access to Kubernetes API.

-Everything related to Managed Kubernetes can be controlled in DCD via the dedicated Kubernetes Manager.
+Everything related to Managed Kubernetes can be controlled in the DCD via the dedicated Kubernetes Manager.
 The manager provides a complete overview of your provisioned Kubernetes clusters and node pools including their status.
 The Manager allows you to create and manage clusters, create and manage node pools, and download the Kubeconfig file.

 The control plane manages the worker nodes and the pods in the cluster.
 In production environments, the control plane usually runs across multiple computers.
 A cluster usually runs multiple nodes, providing fault tolerance and high availability.